 For the next 20 minutes, study a song to learn the melody and rhythm.
 While memorizing the lyrics, work on your diction, pronunciation, and vocal tone.
 And finally, for the last 20 minutes you can practice vocal techniques including ear training, harmony, and sight reading.

-Group singing classes are another effective way to practice singing.
+Online singing classes are another effective way to practice singing.
 Check out our wide selection of classes on topics like proper breathing techniques and singing on pitch!

-How often should I practice singing?
+How often should beginners practice singing?

 Your voice is a delicate instrument.
 While a pianist can practice for hours upon hours every day, singers cannot.
 Why?
 Unlike other instruments, the entire vocal apparatus is a sensitive part of your body.